As we look back at 2016, it is clear that malvertising continues to affect every segment of the ad-supported internet.

 Malvertising continues to be extremely difficult to track as cyber-criminals use clever tricks to get around security controls.
 In multiple cases during 2016, security experts noticed cyber-criminals removing the malicious code from their ads an hour or two after launching the attacks, making it nearly invisible to track.

-Several major malvertising attacks discovered in 2016 show that this threat is here to stay and confirms that malvertising can only be properly policed via automated systems that scan for malicious ad activity.
+Several major malvertising attacks discovered in 2016 show that this threat is here to stay and confirm that malvertising can only be properly policed via automated systems that scan for malicious ad activity.

 In the true fashion of end-of-year posts, here are the top five malvertising attacks discovered in 2016: